 Tip 3) DJ for family and friends

 If there is one way to get some experience as a beginner DJ it is to offer to DJ for family and friends.
-This is how I got my foot in the door as a mobile and then eventually a club DJ.
+This is how I got my foot in the door as a mobile and then eventually became a club DJ.
 All of my initial gigs I did for free.
 I remember my older brother was a DJ when he went to Europe for 6 months leaving all of his DJ equipment in the garage.
-Needless to say I began playing the equipment and when my aunties and uncles had house parties I nominated myself to be the DJ and a new passion was born.
+Needless to say I began playing with the equipment and when my aunties and uncles had house parties I nominated myself to be the DJ and a new passion was born.
 As I was DJing family parties I was playing music from the 50s, 60s, 70s, 80s, 90s, Top 40 and being family had non stop requests to which I happily obliged.
 Actually when you have a friendly attitude and play people’s request you learn more about what music people like and it expands your music knowledge.
 Sometimes you don’t know how well a song will go down until someone asks for it and when you play it you get to see peoples reactions.
 Moreover DJing for family and friends is a great way to get unbiased and honest feedback about your performance and gain experience before playing for paid customers.

 Tip 4) Create a brand and advertise yourself